 - Your New Zealand bank account number (found on your bank statement or online banking page)

 - The currency and amount you want to send.
 Some banks will allow you to send money in a foreign currency or an NZ$ equivalent, while other banks will only allow you to send in NZ$.

-IBAN, SWIFT BIC Codes and Clearing Codes
+What are Bank Branch Identifier Codes?
+IBAN, SWIFT, BSB Codes and Clearing Codes